Tellusant/docs/README.md

 # Tellusant Publications
 This repository contains various published materials by Tellusant team members.

-It uses markdown language.
-This is to make the posts 1) have longevity beyond what social media offer; and 2) allow for fast search engine and AI crawling and indexing.
+The purpose is to make our publications 1) have longevity beyond what social media offer; and 2) allow for fast search engine / AI crawling and indexing.

 It will include Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our LinkedIn posts, articles, and newsletters; and more.